What Is It?

 UV light has a wavelength shorter than visible light.
 Prolonged exposure to UV light may result in health effects in the skin, eye and immune system.
 UV light damages collagen and contributes to aging of skin.
 Ethylhexyl Methoxycinnamate (Octinoxate) can help protect against sunburn and other skin damage caused by UV light by absorbing UV radiation.

 The Food and Drug Administration (FDA) conducted an OTC drug review of Ethylhexyl Methoxycinnamate (also called Octyl Methoxycinnamate) and approved the use of this ingredient as an active ingredient in sunscreen products up to a concentration of 7.5%.
 When used as an active ingredient in an OTC sunscreen product, this ingredient will be listed on the label as Octinoxate.
-The Cosmetic Ingredient Review (CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+The The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) has deferred evaluation of this ingredient because the safety has been assessed by FDA.
 This deferral of review is according to the provisions of the CIR Procedures.

 In the United States, when used as an OTC sunscreen ingredient, Ethylhexyl Methoxycinnamate (Octinoxate) must conform to the specifications provided in the U.S. Pharmacopeia.